How many times have you read, or been told, that the first step following a breakup is to implement the no contact rule?

 Most people screw this part up.

-If they manage to truly cease all contact with their ex, they still waste this period of time.
+If they manage to cease all contact with their ex, they still waste this period.
 They win in one area to lose in another.

 By not working on themselves.